You're close to success! Practice today, speak tomorrow!

 The best ways to learn German are 1) structured, 2) easy to use, and 3) tailored to your learning style.
 The options might vary from person to person, depending on the time and money you have available.

-- You can hire a private teacher who can create a personalized lesson plan and follow your progress.
+- You can hire a private teacher who can create a personalised lesson plan and follow your progress.

 - You can make your own study plan using free blogs, apps, and websites, although this also takes much more effort and discipline.

-- Or, you can get the best of both worlds by enrolling in a customizable elearning program which combines personalized lessons with engaging tools, such as GlobalExam’s General Deutsch.
+- Or, you can get the best of both worlds by enrolling in a customisable elearning program which combines personalised lessons with engaging tools, such as GlobalExam’s General Deutsch.

 Can You Learn German for Free?